 Ed Szczesniak was involved in real estate investment and development for over thirty-five years.
 He owned and managed a combination of residential and commercial properties.
 He was also employed by Miller Brewing Company in Fulton, New York as the Manpower Coordinator, and prior to that time, he was an account executive with Merrill, Lynch, Pierce, Fenner and Smith in Niagara Falls, NY.

 Ed Szczesniak was born in Buffalo, New York on November 22, 1943.
-He graduated from Canisius High School in 1961 and from Canisius College in 1965 with a B.S. degree in history.
-Ed is a member of the Canisius College Alumni Association, with his wife Mary Jane have created an Honors and a Polish Heritage scholarships, and because of his leadership and hard work on behalf of the college, he was inducted into the college’s prestigious Di Gamma Honor Society.
+He graduated from Canisius High School in 1961 and from Canisius University in 1965 with a B.S. degree in history.
+Ed is a member of the Canisius University Alumni Association, with his wife Mary Jane have created an Honors and a Polish Heritage scholarships, and because of his leadership and hard work on behalf of the college, he was inducted into the college’s prestigious Di Gamma Honor Society.
 Ed and Mary Jane (Nagowski) have three sons: Jim (Karen), Mark (Nancy) and David (Jennifer).
 Their eight grandchildren include Sydney Marie (1995), Ian James (1996), twin grandsons, Brian Alexander and Joshua Grey (1999), Heather Tesia (2001), Emma Victoria (2002), Eric Michael (2003) and Mason Edward (2006).